chocolatey/choco-wiki/Troubleshooting.md

 <a id="markdown-im-getting-a-429-too-many-requests-issue-when-attempting-to-use-the-community-package-repository" name="im-getting-a-429-too-many-requests-issue-when-attempting-to-use-the-community-package-repository"></a>
 ### I'm getting a 429 too many requests issue when attempting to use the community package repository.

 This means your IP address has been flagged for too many requests.
-Please see [rate limiting for details|CommunityPackagesDisclaimer#rate-limiting]].
+Please see [[Rate Limiting|CommunityPackagesDisclaimer#rate-limiting]] for details and actions.

 Reference Errors:
 * `Exception calling "DownloadFile" with "2" argument(s): The remote server returned an error: (429) Too Many Requests`